souktha/souktha.github.io/misc/bch_1_x2_x5/index.rst

-.. title: BCH, an example of linear cyclic code
+.. title: Binary BCH work out example
-.. slug: bch_1_x_x4
+.. slug: bch_1_x2_x5
-.. date: 2017-01-16 23:39:17 UTC
+.. date: 2017-02-26 23:39:17 UTC
-.. tags: misc, mathjax, latex
+.. tags: misc, mathjax, latex, draft
 .. category: math
 .. link:
 .. description: BCH code based on g(x)=1+x**2+x**5
 .. type: text

 Building on my previous post on the simple Hamming linear cyclic code, I decide to push on for a little bit more usefull class of cyclic code, the BCH code.
+While the past worked out example was also a BCH code, it is commonly known a Hamming cyclic code.
+The binary BCH code exercise will offer higher :math:`t` error-correcting capability than the previous exercise.
-This will not be based on the same generator polynomial, :math:`h(x)=1+x+x^4` using the powers of :math:`\beta` as worked out in the last post since it is only a :math:`t=1` FEC.
-While it is possible to achieve :math:`t > 1`, but it comes with the expense of information bits.
+.. :math:`h(x)=1+x+x^4` using the powers of :math:`\beta` as worked out in the last post since it is only
+.. a :math:`t=1` FEC.
+While it is possible to achieve :math:`t > 1`, but it comes with the expense
+.. of information bits.
 For this workout problem I choose higher degree primitive polynomial.

 ..
 TEASER_END